DrShams/vba/README.md

 4) Add Regular Expression Library: [Tools -> References -> Microsoft VBScript Regular Expressions 5.5 -> ok]
 - This must be done, without this action the macro will not work
 5) Before running the macro:
++ Make sure that Region and Region format is changed to United States (with other formats this script may won't work)
 + In case of creating a new day of the report, be sure to go to the tab on the last day from which the values ​​and formulas will be copied
 + If you need to check the parameters of a particular day, go to the corresponding tab
 6) Run the macro (keyboard shortcut Alt + F8) -> [Run]